finos/code-scanning/README.md

 poetry export --without-hashes -f requirements.txt --output requirements.txt
 ```

-The GitHub action can be copied from [here](.github/workflows/python.yml) into your repo under `.github/workflows/cve-scanning.yml`.
+The GitHub action can be copied from [here](.github/workflows/python.yml) into your repo under `.github/workflows/cve-scanning.yml`; make sure to adapt the code to your [project layout](#project-layout).

 ### Maven